Travel health advice and vaccinations

 Please refer to the College offsite working policy for further information and to see if you are required to carry out a risk assessment.

-All staff should familiarise themselves with the Staff Travel and Expenses website for information regarding travel on College business.
+All staff should familiarise themselves with the Staff Travel and Expenses webpage for travel insurance information including updates on COVID-19.

 Tabs - Travel advice